jraab/raab-lab-website/content/authors/max_bucklan/_index.md

 ---
 # Display name
-title: Emma Bucklan
+title: Max Bucklan

 # Full name (for SEO)
-first_name: Emma
+first_name: Max
 last_name: Bucklan

 # Username (this should match the folder name)
 authors:
-  - emma_bucklan
+  - max_bucklan

 # Is this the primary user of the site?
 superuser: false